 If the Probe icon is not visible on the map even when this option is checked, it may be due to the Probe having no location info yet, or the map hasn’t been updated.

 Manual Probe Position allows placing the location of the source Probe manually.
+This is useful functionality when you are performing, e.g., indoor measurements, where it is not possible to enable GNSS or other automatic positioning systems to Probe.
 During measurement, enable this option, then right-click anywhere on the map.
 The map cursor appears in this location.
 Manual positioning is available only when the measurement is running.

 The overlay image can be used to add an image on top of the map.
 Typically, this feature is used to add a floor plan for an interior measurement or another layout image of a known location whenever the map itself is visually inadequate.